 What Are Baby Helmets For?

-Baby helmets, or cranial remolding orthoses, are used to help correct skull shape deformities in infants, including plagiocephaly, brachycephaly, and scaphocephaly.
+Baby helmets, or cranial remolding orthoses, help correct some skull shape deformities in infants.
+These may include plagiocephaly, brachycephaly, and some long or narrow head-shape patterns.

-You use this helmet as cranial therapy to guide growth toward a more symmetrical head shape.
+You use this helmet as cranial therapy to guide growth toward a more balanced head shape.
 The device applies gentle, sustained pressure to selected areas while leaving room for expansion elsewhere.

-You use this helmet as cranial therapy to guide growth toward a more symmetrical head shape.
+You use this helmet as cranial therapy to guide growth toward a more balanced head shape.

-Clinicians usually fit infants before 6 months, when the skull is more malleable and responsive to remodeling.
-You’ll often hear that the helmet must be worn for about 23 hours a day to maintain consistent force.
+Clinicians often fit infants during the first months of life, when the skull responds more easily to remodeling.
+You’ll often hear that the helmet must stay on for about 23 hours a day to keep steady guidance.

-For many infants, repositioning and tummy time can offer comparable results, so you deserve clear, noncoercive counseling about whether helmet therapy is truly needed.
+For many infants, repositioning and tummy time can help first.
+You deserve clear, noncoercive counseling before you choose helmet therapy.

 Do Baby Helmets Actually Work?

-Baby helmets work by applying gentle, continuous guidance to a baby’s skull as it grows, which can improve head symmetry over time.
+Baby helmets work by applying gentle, continuous guidance to a baby’s skull as it grows.
+This can improve head symmetry over time in selected cases.

-Research shows mixed results: a 2014 randomized trial found no significant advantage over repositioning alone, but you’re more likely to see benefit when treatment starts before 6 months.
+Research shows mixed results.
+A 2014 randomized trial found no significant advantage over usual care in the infants studied, but other clinical experience suggests better results when treatment starts early.

-You’d usually consider helmet therapy for persistent or severe asymmetry, but you should weigh the cosmetic benefit against wear time, comfort issues, and the fact that noninvasive options often perform similarly.
+You’d usually consider helmet therapy for persistent or severe asymmetry.
+You should weigh the cosmetic benefit against wear time, comfort issues, cost, and the fact that noninvasive options often help.

 How Helmets Work